uddithmachiraju/Terraform-AWS/EC2-Instance/README.md

         2. Launches a t2.micro EC2 instance in a public subnet.

-        3. Uses a Ubuntu AMI (use variable for AMI ID).
+        3. Uses a Ubuntu AMI.